Moduli of surfaces in $\mathbb{P}^3$: Classification

-If $\phi: X' \to S$ is a fibration with general fiber $\cong \mathbb{P}^1$, either there are $F$-trivial fibers $C$ or $F$ is relatively ample.
+\textbf{Case 1B.} If $\phi: X' \to S$ is a fibration with general fiber $\cong \mathbb{P}^1$, either there are $F$-trivial fibers $C$ or $F$ is relatively ample.
 In the first case, $K_X \cdot \pi(C) = -2$ and $D \cdot \pi(C) \in \mathbb{Z}$, so $d$ be even.
 Assume then that $F$ is relatively ample.
 By \cite[Theorem 7]{cutkosky}, $S$ must be smooth and $X'$ must be a conic bundle over $S$.
 If $X' \to S$ has any singular fibers, then there exist curves $C$ such that $K_{X'} \cdot C = -1$, and we argue as before to show $d$ must be even.
 Therefore, we may assume every fiber is smooth and $X' \to S$ is a smooth $\mathbb{P}^1$-bundle over a smooth surface $S$.
 Furthermore, by \cite[Lemma 2.5]{almostfano}, $-K_S$ is big and nef.
 Because $F$ is relatively ample, for some component $F_0$ of $F$, the induced morphism $F_0 \to S$ must be finite.
+However, $F_0$ is contractible on $X'$, so we have a diagram